 The California District Attorney Takes on Scotia Pardons

-Although these two companies are currently awaiting trial in California, their services continue to be advertised on Facebook and Yelp.
-Their 4.5-star business review on the Better Business Bureau (BBB) is fabricated and does not reflect the accusations brought forth to the Superior Court of California.
+Since these two companies are currently awaiting trial in California judgement should be reserved until the court has made a decision.
+However, their services continue to be advertised on Facebook and Yelp and unsuspecting customers should be aware of the position this company is in.
+Their 4.5-star business review on the Better Business Bureau (BBB) appears entirely fabricated and, at the least, does not reflect the accusations brought forth to the Superior Court of California.

 Bear in mind that it is extremely easy to write fake reviews.
 Similarly, their Indeed.com employee review is largely fabricated.
 But if you read between the lines you will find kernels of truth from past-employees whistle blowing.